A Foodcentric Life

 Notes

-Onions can be cooked a day or two ahead and heated in the oven in a covered dish or on the stove top in a pan, covered, over low heat until hot.
-If you cannot find pearl onions, use small boiler onions.
-They may take just a little longer to cook.
+Onions can be prepared a day or two ahead and heated in the oven in a covered dish or on the stove top in a pan, covered, over low heat until hot.

 Nutrition